 Part of the safety concern about Albania, is due to the fact that Albania is still unknown to the rest of the world.
 And people are often scared of something unknown to them.
 The reality is that Albania has not been in a conflict since the second World War.

 More recently, Albania was isolated from the rest of the world under the communist regime.
 Even during the communism regime, it was still possible to travel safely in Albania.
-Moreover, the communist dictator Enver Hoxha was cruel with opposition leaders, not with travellers or foreigners.
+Moreover, the communist dictator Enver Hoxha was cruel with opposition leaders, not with travelers or foreigners.

 In 1997, there was a brief period of unrest in Albania.
 Because there were money launders who ran a country wide Ponzi scheme, known as the pyramid scheme.
 When it all collapsed, many Albanian people lost all their money.
 However, the communism regime and the unrest from 1997 are all in the past.

 Currently, Albania is working hard to join the European union.
 And the reason Albania has not joined yet, has nothing to do with safety.
 Albania is a safe country.
 Now Albania just has to work on the rules and regulations to meet the European guidelines for EU membership.